Spearmint - 141mg lysine, 151mg arginine per 100g

 Lysine Considerations

-Lysine is an important amino acid that the body needs to make proteins and support your immune system.
+Lysine, a important amino acid, is required by the body to synthesize proteins and bolster the immune system.

-Lysine can help prevent or treat cold sores, which are blisters caused by the virus HSV-1, also known as herpes.
+Lysine has the potential to prevent or treat cold sores, which are blisters caused by the HSV-1 virus, also known as herpes.

-Lysine works by blocking the growth of HSV-1, which needs another amino acid called arginine to multiply and infect cells.
-Lysine can only be obtained through diet, and can be found in different abundant in protein foods like milk, cheese and yogurt, fish, eggs, meat, and poultry.
+Lysine operates by working against the proliferation of HSV-1, which relies on another amino acid, arginine, to reproduce and infect cells.
+Lysine can only be acquired through our diet and is present in a variety of high-protein foods such as eggs, milk and cheese, fish, meat, and poultry.

 Spearmint has 141mg of lysine per 100g.
-While this isnβt a significant amount, it can still contribute to your daily lysine intake.
+While this isn’t a significant amount, it can still contribute to your daily lysine intake.

 Arginine Considerations

-Arginine is an amino acid that our body needs to make nitric oxide, a compound that helps with blood circulation, energy, and communication between cells.
+Arginine is an amino acid that our body needs to make nitric oxide, a molecule that helps with blood circulation, energy, and communication between cells.

-Arginine can benefit your overall health and performance, such as lowering your blood pressure, healing your wounds, and boosting your exercise endurance.
+Arginine can promote your wellbeing and performance, such as lowering your blood pressure, healing your wounds, and boosting your exercise endurance.

-Arginine can be made by the human system or obtained from foods like meat, dairy, nuts, and soy.
+Arginine can be made by your body or obtained from foods like meat, dairy, nuts, and soy.

 Unfortunately, the herpes virus is known to "feed" on arginine, and having a diet higher in arginine than lysine may increase the occurrence and severity of cold sores and herpes outbreaks.

 Spearmint has 151mg of arginine per 100g.
-This is a relatively low amount, so itβs unlikely to have a significant impact on your arginine intake.
+This is a relatively low amount, so it’s unlikely to have a significant impact on your arginine intake.

 Lysine-Arginine Ratio Analysis

-Eating foods with a high lysine-arginine ratio could help lessen the appearance and severity of herpes flare-ups.
+Because of this, eating foods that have a high lysine-arginine ratio may help lessen the frequency and severity of herpes flare-ups.

-Some foods that have a high lysine-arginine ratio are dairy, fish, poultry, fruits, and vegetables.
+Some examples of foods that have a high lysine-arginine ratio are dairy products, fish, poultry, fruits, and vegetables.

-These foods can give the body enough lysine to prevent the virus from taking up arginine, and thus stop its growth and spread.
+These foods can provide the body with enough lysine to block the availability of arginine by the virus, and thus prevent its growth and spread.

 Because Spearmint has a neutral ratio of lysine and arginine, it does not have a significant impact on people who suffer from herpes, as it does not affect the viral activity.